 Gun owners in our survey are overwhelmingly in favor of new mandatory background checks for people buying firearms.
 In fact, fewer than 20% opposed such a measure.
 Many gun owners went on to express support for even stricter measures.

-For instance, more than half of our respondents said they would support a mandatory gun buyback of assault-style weapon like the one popularized most recently by former Texas Congressman Beto O'Rourke during his 2019 presidential campaign.
-Similarly, most people are for a ban that would prohibit these types of weapons, like including models like AK-47s and AR-15s.
+For instance, more than half of our respondents said they would support a mandatory gun buyback of assault-style weapons like the one popularized most recently by former Texas Congressman Beto O'Rourke during his 2019 presidential campaign.
+Similarly, most people are for a ban that would prohibit these types of weapons, including models like AK-47s and AR-15s.
 Men are split on a ban, while about 62% of women approve.

-Collective support for more gun legislation is strong even as half of respondents expressed misgivings about the constitutionality of such reforms.
+Collective support for more gun legislation is strong even as half of the respondents expressed misgivings about the constitutionality of such reforms.
 While 57% of all gun owners support a mandatory gun buyback, only 50% believe that such a measure is constitutional.
 This data suggests that a portion of firearm users advocating for new laws have shifted away from deferring to the Constitution on some matters of gun reform.

 However, despite the apparent support for new laws, only 36% of respondents said they would support a ruling that required them to give up their own guns.
 An additional 14% weren't sure.
-This sharp drop-off could be attributed to the distinction gun owners might make between a buyback that pays them for their lost firearms, and another type of law that wouldn't necessarily compensate gun owners for their confiscated weapons.
+This sharp drop-off could be attributed to the distinction gun owners might make between a buyback that pays them for their lost firearms and another type of law that wouldn't necessarily compensate gun owners for their confiscated weapons.

 Despite concerns about constitutionality, many Republican and Southern gun owners join the nationwide majority in support of new gun laws